ericaltendorf/magicbeans/README.md

 - Figure out plan for saving booking decisions and applying in the future

 ### Cleanup
+- Integrate runner.py and run_report.py into one script
 - Existing price fetcher isn't ideal, see if we can get higher-resolution historical data, and corroborate across multiple sources
 - Set up continuous integration w/ typechecking and unit tests